ducthanh98/ducthanh98-hugo/web/content/posts/microservice.md

     + It enables an application to maintain data consistency across multiple services without using distributed transactions
 - Drawbacks
     + The programming model is more complex.
 For example, a developer must design compensating transactions that explicitly undo changes made earlier in a saga.
+# Transactional Outbox pattern
+- A service command typically needs to create/update/delete aggregates in the database and send messages/events to a message broker.